ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 rm "$filename2"
 ```

-Thanks to the quotes, Bash inserts the variables' values as it is:
+Thanks to the quotes, Bash inserts the variables' values as they are:
 {line-numbers: true, format: Bash}
 ```
 cp "my file.txt" ~